chindraba-work/css-scheme-builder/README.txt

 Requirements
 ================================================================================

-Requires Perl (ver.
-5.26 or higher) with the following modules installed:
+*  Requires Perl (ver.
+5.26 or higher) with the following module installed:

--  Graphics::ColorNames
--  Graphics::ColorNames::WWW
    -  Color::Rgb

+*  A copy of `rgb.txt` somewhere in the system

 Installation